 - The Residence Dining Hall will be open for the 2021 fall semester.

 - The hours haven’t been finalized yet, but it will be open 7 days a week, from early morning to late evening.

-- An All Access Meal Plan in the same as an All-You-Care-To-Eat meal plan, which is just what it sounds like!
-You have unlimited access to the Residence Dining Hall in Nechako, with no restrictions on how often you enter, or what you eat.
+- The All Access Meal Plan is the same as an All-You-Care-To-Eat meal plan, which is just what it sounds like!
+Students on this plan will have unlimited access to the Residence Dining Hall in Nechako (our new residence building!), with no restrictions on how often you enter, or what you eat.

-- The previous declining balance Meal Plan was similar to a debit card.
-Each time a purchase was made, the cost was deducted from the meal plan.
+- The previous declining balance Meal Plan was similar to a debit card, in which each time a purchase was made, the cost was deducted from the meal plan.
 The new All Access Meal Plan does not have a declining balance.
 Student can go to the Residence Dining Hall in Nechako at any time, eat what they want, and not worry about cost or frequency of visits.

 There are several reasons for the change.

 - Food Security.
 University and college students across Canada are at risk of food insecurity.
 With a declining balance meal plan, if it is not budgeted for use spread out over 8 months, students can run low on money.
-An All Access meal plan ensures that all students with the meal plan have access to food throughout the school year, and nobody runs low on meal plan funds
+An All Access meal plan ensures that all students with the meal plan have access to food throughout the school year, and nobody runs low on meal plan funds.
+Learn more here.

 - Eliminating buyer’s remorse.
 When in restaurants people are less likely to try something new, since they may not like it and still need to pay.
 Students will have new and different options to try, with the option of choosing something else if it’s not for them.